MaDHouSe79/mh-drivingteacherjob/README.md

 # A RP Driving Teacher Job for QBCore.
 - There are 15 licences you can give to players with this job.

+## Read UPDATE.MD
+- if there is a update read the update.md, maby youneed to change something.

 ## How it works:
 - To bill a player for a licence use `/bill [id] [amount]`
 - you can also add some objects on the road as drive test obstacles, so the student can show his/her driving skills ;)